 Things To Do In New York City, NY

 New York is perhaps one of my favorite cities in the world.
-I actually lived in Queens, NY in the late ’80s early ’90s.
-But most visitors don’t come to New York, to see the other boroughs, there are five in all (Brooklyn, Bronx, Manhattan, Queens and Staten Island), they come to see New York City (Manhattan), although Brooklyn is now very trendy which was not the case when I lived in New York.
+But most visitors don’t come to New York, to see the other boroughs, there are five in all (Brooklyn, Bronx, Manhattan, Queens and Staten Island), they come to see New York City (Manhattan), although Brooklyn is now very trendy which was not the case many years ago.

 I constantly get questions about where to go, what to do, where to stay, so it’s finally time to put this page together, so once and for all you get all the information that I take for granted as I’ve been to the city so many times.